FahimJadid/Numnum-react-refresher/02 - Episode Two/Readme.md

   `import React from "react";`
   `import ReactDOM from "react-dom/client";`
 - Also Add the type="module" attribute to the `<script>` tag in index.html.
+- Let's make the code compatible with older browsers by adding browserslist to our package.json file.
+  `"browserslist": "> 0.5%, last 2 versions, not dead",`

 ```sh
 - npm init or npm init --yes